 Wildlife Safety

 When hiking in Kananaskis Country, you are responsible for your own safety.
-Before hitting the hiking trails we highly recommend you read our 9 Essential Kananaskis Hiking Tips for information about bear safety, trail conditions, wildlife warnings and possible closures.
+Before hitting the hiking trails, we highly recommend reading our Essential Kananaskis Hiking Tips for information about bear safety, trail conditions, wildlife warnings and possible closures.

 Chester Lake Trail Logistics

 There are toilets at the Chester Lake trailhead.
 There is also a porta potty along the trail as you near Chester Lake.
-It’s about 100m away from Chester Lake on the left-hand side.
+It’s about 100 m away from Chester Lake on the left-hand side.

 There are no drinking water facilities, so fill your hydration packs before you leave.